Katie Price: Other incidents

+In August 2018 Price had a bankruptcy hearing at the High Court hearing which was adjourned to give her three months to pay off her debts through an individual voluntary arrangement.
+In November 2019 Price declared bankruptcy.
+Her debts were listed as totalling more than £3.5 million.
+Subsequently, in February 2024 a garnishment order of 40% of her earnings was entered into and in March 2024, Price was found bankrupt for a second time.

-In June 2019, Price was fined after shouting abuse at a woman in a school playground, in Shipley, West Sussex.
-Price was issued a five-year restraining order against her banning her from making any contact with the woman.
+In June 2019 Price was fined after shouting abuse at a woman in a school playground, in Shipley, West Sussex.
+Price was issued with a five-year restraining order, banning her from making any contact with the woman.
 Price was additionally ordered to pay £606 in fines and court costs.
-In May 2022, Price pleaded guilty at Lewes Crown Court to breaching a restraining order.
+In May 2022 Price pleaded guilty at Lewes Crown Court to breaching the restraining order.

-In June 2019 Horsham District council began enforcement action against Price for demolition and construction works undertaken at her property.
+In June 2019 Horsham District Council began enforcement action against Price for demolition and construction works undertaken at her property.
 The enforcement action concluded in October 2019 when Price was given 30 days to remove the new construction and restore the demolished structures.
+In December 2023 it was reported that, between December 2021 and March 2022, Price and her partner Carl Woods had run a suspected second-hand car dealership from Price's home; Horsham District Council began enforcement action against the couple in September 2022 but closed the case as the second-hand car dealership had already closed in July 2023.

+In July 2024 an arrest warrant was issued for Price after she failed to attend a court hearing relating to her bankruptcy.
+She was arrested on 8 August 2024 at Heathrow Airport.
+According to the BBC, she seemed to have made income from OnlyFans.

+On 19 August 2024 her TikTok income was suspended pending further bankruptcy hearings.